 For the belt, I cut a strip that would go all around the waist of my crocheted Darth Vader, along the top of his pants.
 Then in the center of it, I used silver paint to create the buckle.
 With a small pointed brush and red, green and silver paints, I also painted on the lights and buttons on either side of the buckle.

 For the chest plate, I cut out a rectangle that fit between the belt and the bottom part of the shoulders/armor and wide enough to cover just the front half of the torso.
-Then I used a flat paint brush to paint on two rectangles in red and green for the lights on the right side.
+Then I used a flat paintbrush to paint on two rectangles in red and green for the lights on the right side.
 I painted three horizontal silver lines next to those and 4 vertical lines under all of that.
 Then, I added two silver vertical lines on either side.

-“Mouth” and Mask
+Mouthpiece and Mask

 I used Mod Podge to glue everything into place.
-Basically, I just brushed it on the back of each piece of felt, positioned it where I wanted it, and stuck it on.
+Basically, I just brushed it on the back of each piece of felt, positioned it where I wanted it and stuck it on.
 I used pins to hold the felt in place while the glue dried and once it had, I removed the pins.
 I decided not to sew the clothing and lightsaber into place like I usually do.
-My sister liked them separate.
+My sister liked them to stay separate.

 See you soon 🙂